Draft

 Social graph

-My social graph is who I talk to; my family, my friends, my co-workers, my co-religionists, the people I argue with on the internet, etc. We can also refer to this as my “social network” but If I say that, it sounds like I am talking only about Instagram or Facebook or something purely technological.
+My social graph is who I talk to; my family, my friends, my co-workers, my co-religionists, the people I argue with on the internet, etc. We can also refer to this as my “social network” but if I say that, it sounds like I am talking only about Instagram or Facebook or something purely technological.
 Those internet-based social networks represent one important type of social graph, but not the only one.

 Why do we want to think about social graphs?
 Because these are where we get opinions from.